360° Product Photography - Content Formats and Production

 For one, if buying locally, your business likely shares the same tools, software, and knowledge as many of your competitors.
 In this case, nobody has a real advantage, but you’re all at least on the same page.
 Everybody relies on the dealer to distribute the latest information & innovations across the network.

 When choosing PhotoRobot, clients get automation systems from the factory, with direct access to the latest innovations.
-Modular configurations provide versatility in design, and enable clients to build custom solutions for their business.
+Modular configurations provide versatility in design, and enable clients to build custom industry-specific photography workstations for their business.
 Clients also have direct communication with software development to ensure optimal functionality, and get updates on new tools & features.

 More importantly, PhotoRobot is currently unique to many markets, with only a little over 2000 installations around the world.
 Customers work directly with the factory and developers for extremely short innovation cycles.
 This not only helps businesses stay on top of the trends in this rapidly evolving industry.
 It also means clients get tools to distinguish their business from others in their local region.